mdismail1503/Aadhar_Management_System/README.md

 5. Data Backup and Recovery:
 To ensure data integrity, the system can implement regular data backup mechanisms.
 This helps in recovering the data in case of system failures or data corruption.

+6. Print:
+The aadhar details that have been displayed can also be taken a print out.
+This enables the user to have have a hard copy that is acquired from the application.